Biography

 The Candida & Microbiome Dynamics Research Lab in the Department of Microbiology and Molecular Genetics studies the global impact, pathogenesis, and evolution of host-associated Candida species within the microbiome.
 Candida spp. are widely recognized as an important and growing threat to human health, particularly in underserved populations.
 We aim to define the mechanisms by which Candida spreads, establishes infections, and resists eradication, addressing a fundamental need in public health.

 The lab employs a range of techniques, including comparative genomics, in vitro growth assays, and model systems, to explore the mycobiome and the evolution of antifungal resistance.
-We are committed to training the next generation of scientists who will excel in diverse careers within public health, academia, industry, and beyond.
-Our lab places a strong emphasis on rigorous and reproducible scientific research, while also promoting a healthy balance between work and personal life and fostering an inclusive and supportive atmosphere.
+We are committed to training the next generation of scientists who excel in diverse careers within public health, academia, industry, and beyond.
+Our lab values rigorous and reproducible scientific research, while also promoting a healthy balance between work and personal life.

 Candida spp. are a global and emerging threat